 Every time I go to Hawaii, I always check out the free hula lessons at shopping malls and resorts.
 It’s so fun to see newbies interested in learning a bit about Hawaiian culture through dance.

-Nowadays, the internet has made it SO easy to learn new skills without leaving your house.
+Nowadays, the internet has made it SO easy to learn new skills without going on a Hawaii trip.

 Here’s a great hula dance for beginners:

 Something I look forward to on each trip to Hawaii is sipping my coffee while gazing out at the ocean.
 I can’t promise you the ocean view, but I can help you get a cup of Hawaiian coffee.

 My favorite brand is Kauai Coffee.
 They have a variety of dark and medium roasts.
 They also come in flavors like Vanilla Macadamia Nut and Coconut Caramel Crunch.
 You can order whole beans, grounds, or even K-Cups.

 You can also just get a bottle of coconut syrup to add to coffee you already have to give it a tropical flair.

 I admit, my oldest isn’t that interested in animals.
 But, he gets SO excited when he sees animals in Hawaii.
 I think it’s because they are in their natural habitat.Some of our favorite Hawaiian animals to see at the beach in Hawaii are Hawaiian Green Sea Turtles (called honu) and Hawaiian Monk Seals.